Back

 4. You now have a chart!

 Note: You can make adjustments to your chart if you would like.
-Try adding labels, colors, a legend, etc. by clicking on the Chart Design tab in Excel.
+Try adding labels, colors, a legend, etc. by selecting the Chart Design tab in Excel.

 )